-Dates and itineraries shown for tours are indicative only and subject to change.
+Dates and itineraries shown are indicative only and subject to change.

 If you are looking for a relaxing time on a beach with a gentle stroll in a forest this safari is not for you.
 If you want an active holiday with lots of hiking and adventure then this is it!
 Madagascar is so much more.